Your Graduation Selfie Could Help A Fraudster Beat You To Your Dream Job

 More than 40 websites have been shut down for selling fraudulent degree certificates, while unknowing international students are paying thousands of pounds to sham UK universities for long-distance courses.

-Now the Higher Education Degree Database (Hedd), an agency set up to investigate these issues, says students must play their role in tackling the problem.
+Now the Higher Education Degree Datacheck (Hedd), a service set up to investigate these issues, says students must play their role in tackling the problem.

 “Every summer we see a big problem with Twitter selfies,” deputy chief executive Jayne Rowley told the Huffington Post UK.